Groogg/Genaflow/README.md

 # TL;TR
+*** This repository is censored from private data and is simply a snapshoot of the real project.
+The idea is to present what have been done.
 Genaflow is an [Apache Airflow](https://airflow.apache.org/) data pipeline.
 At the moment, here is the Airflow instance description:
 -   Runs locally on your machine
 -   Uses SQLite to store Airflow metadata